-- 3.5 Jigsaw RSE sample content the detail of the content mapped out using Jigsaw is included within the appendix - 3.6 Delivery of the RSE Curriculum - 3.6.1 RSE is taught within the personal, social, health and economic (PSHE) education curriculum through Jigsaw (see appendix 1).
-Lessons are delivered by dedicated teachers within the academy and those teachers responsible for RSE content are provided with support and training from our outside agencies and CPD within the CLF as well as that provided by our partner agencies.
-All students receive weekly lessons where PSHE is delivered. - 3.6.2 Biological aspects of RSE are taught within the science curriculum and other aspects are included in Religious Studies - 3.6.3 We have developed our curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers are expected to respond in an appropriate manner and if deemed necessary with the additional support of the pastoral team so they are fully informed and don't seek answers online.
-RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including - 3.7 Withdrawal from Relationship and Sex Education lessons - 3.7.1 Parents/carers have the right to withdraw their children from Sex Education provided at school except for those parts included in statutory National Curriculum Science and that included within Statutory Relationships and Health Education.
+- 3.5 Jigsaw RSE sample content the detail of the content mapped out using Jigsaw is included within the appendix - 3.6 Withdrawal from Relationship and Sex Education lessons - 3.6.1 Parents/carers have the right to withdraw their children from Sex Education provided at school except for those parts included in statutory National Curriculum Science and that included within Statutory Relationships and Health Education.
 Those parents/carers wishing to exercise this right are invited in to see the Principal in school who will explore any concerns and discuss any impact that withdrawal may have on the child.
 Withdrawal will be monitored across the trust to enable us to work positively and proactively with families and community groups.
 Once a child has been withdrawn they cannot take part in the specific sex education lessons (this does not include the science lessons) until the request for withdrawal has been removed.
 Materials are available to parents/carers who wish to supplement the school sex education programme or who wish to deliver sex education to their children at home.
-Parents and carers cannot withdraw from any aspect of Relationships Education and Health Education lessons covering the changing adolescent body (puberty). - 3.8 Working with parents and carers - 3.8.1 The government guidance on Relationships, Sex Education and Health Education (DfE, 2019) emphasises the importance of schools working in partnership with parents and carers.
+Parents and carers cannot withdraw from any aspect of Relationships Education and Health Education lessons covering the changing adolescent body (puberty). - 3.7 Working with parents and carers - 3.7.1 The government guidance on Relationships, Sex Education and Health Education (DfE, 2019) emphasises the importance of schools working in partnership with parents and carers.
 Parents/carers should be aware that schools are legally required to provide a broad and balanced curriculum.
 Sex, health and relationships topics can arise incidentally in other subjects, such as Science, Geography, History, RE, and it is not possible to withdraw pupils from these relatively limited and often unplanned discussions.
 Parents should be given every opportunity to understand the purpose and content of Relationships Education and RSHE.
 Good communication and opportunities for parents to understand and ask questions about the school's approach can help increase confidence in the curriculum.

-Health Education including substance education, mental health education and safety education
+4 Health Education including substance education, mental health education and safety education

-- 3.9 Effective Health Education can make a significant contribution to the development of the personal skills needed by pupils as they grow up.
+- 4.1 Effective Health Education can make a significant contribution to the development of the personal skills needed by pupils as they grow up.
 It also enables young people to make responsible and informed decisions about their own and others' health and well-being.
 Safer online awareness through the curriculum in the CLF RSHE curriculum content, children are given the opportunity to learn about how to keep themselves and others safe online.
 Proactive and preventative curriculum content which addresses contextual safeguarding risks is planned in through clear and regular communications within Safeguarding and Leadership teams.
-Within the CLF Safeguarding policy 2020, there is an expectation that the Designated Safeguarding Lead works alongside the SLT and teaching teams to develop an effective and proactive culture of safeguarding across the Academy, including links to Online Safety, Relationship, health and sex education and PSHE.
+Within the CLF Safeguarding policy 2022, there is an expectation that the Designated Safeguarding Lead works alongside the SLT and teaching teams to develop an effective and proactive culture of safeguarding across the Academy, including links to Online Safety, Relationship, health and sex education and PSHE.

-- 3.10 Moral and Values Framework
+- 4.2 Moral and Values Framework

-- 3.10.1The Health Education programme at our school reflects the school ethos and demonstrates and encourages the following values:
+- 4.2.1 The Health Education programme at our school reflects the school ethos and demonstrates and encourages the following values.
+For example:

 - Respect for self

 - Respect for others

 - Responsibility for their own actions

 - Responsibility for their family, friends, schools and wider community

-- 3.11 Jigsaw's Health Education Content
+Jigsaw's Health Education Content

-- 3.11.1Jigsaw Health sample content the detail of the content mapped out using Jigsaw is included within the appendix